AcceleratedLinux/accelerated-linux/linux/Documentation/filesystems/fscrypt.rst

-fscrypt is only resistant to side-channel attacks, such as timing or electromagnetic attacks, to the extent that the underlying Linux Cryptographic API algorithms are.
+fscrypt is only resistant to side-channel attacks, such as timing or electromagnetic attacks, to the extent that the underlying Linux Cryptographic API algorithms or inline encryption hardware are.
 If a vulnerable algorithm is used, such as a table-based implementation of AES, it may be possible for an attacker to mount a side channel attack against the online system.
 Side channel attacks may also be mounted against applications consuming decrypted data.

 Unauthorized file access
 ~~~~~~~~~~~~~~~~~~~~~~~~